-The Spring 2018 Travel League Season has begun.
+The Fall 2018 Travel League Season will begin in September.
 The league will run for 10 consecutive weeks, including Memorial Day weekend.
-Season ends in June 2018.
+Season ends in November 2018.

 Dorchester Travel Soccer is for children who are able to participate in a more competitive soccer environment.
 It's the next step up from the House League, and thus there is a greater commitment level with both practice frequency and the need to travel to other communities five times during each season.
 The travel teams participate in a town league known as the Boston Area Youth Soccer League (BAYS),where they play other travel teams from towns in the Boston metro area.

 Grade 3-8 play two seasons (Spring and Fall).
 Each season consisting of 10 games.